 Volusia County Council and the Coastal Division have the Ship Lady Philomena and Tug Everglades staged for deployment as artificial reefs in New Smyrna Beach at the Swoop boat ramp.

-Sinking of the Ship Lady Philomena and Tug Everglades is planned after February 1, 2018 weather permitting.
+Sinking of the Ship Lady Philomena and Tug Everglades is planned for either June 16, 2018 or June 23, 2018 weather permitting.